chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 - Postgresql instance count cannot be less than 3.
  {{< /note >}}

-### How to Replace Node in Automate HA Cluster
+### Replace Node in Automate HA Cluster

-- First Add a New Node follow [this](#How-To-Add-More-Nodes-to-the-OnPrem-Deployment).
+- First Add a New Node follow [this](#add-more-nodes-to-the-onprem-deployment).
 - Stop the Habitat Supervisior on the node .i.e going to be removed, use `systemctl stop hab-sup` command to stop the habitat supervisior.
-- Remove a Existing Node follow [this](#How-To-Remove-Any-Nodes-From-Frontend-Cluster-OnPrem-Deployment).
+- Remove a Existing Node follow [this](#remove-any-nodes-from-frontend-cluster-onprem-deployment).

 ### Uninstall chef automate HA